MFarabi619/Workday-Time-Entry-Script/README.md

 ## Planned Feautures:
 - Improved robustness by waiting until the image is found rather than using the sleep() function, as a webpage could take any amount of time to load.
 - Prompt the user for hours worked per day.
+- Make code more readable by separating helper functions to a different file.
+- Move the button images to a separate folder and import them into a file.
+Import from that file into the script.
+- Check if the user has all the dependencies installed, if not then install them.